There's a mix of traditional BigLaw practices and specialist niches at this go-getting firm.

 - Head Office: Chicago, IL

-- Can summers spend time in overseas office?
+- Can summers spend time in an overseas office?
 No

 Main areas of work

-Law Schools attending for OCIs in 2016: Chicago-Kent College of Law, Columbia, Fordham University, Harvard, Howard University, Loyola Law School Los Angeles, Loyola University Chicago School of Law, New York University, Northwestern University, University of California, Los Angeles, University of California at Berkeley, Boalt Hall, The University of Chicago, University of Illinois, University of Michigan, University of North Carolina, University of Pennsylvania, University of Southern California Gould, University of Virginia, Wake Forest University
+Chicago-Kent College of Law, Columbia Law School, Fordham University School of Law, Harvard Law School, Loyola Law School, Los Angeles, Loyola University Chicago School of Law, New York University School of Law, Northwestern Pritzker School of Law, University of California, Los Angeles, School of Law, The University of Chicago Law School, University of Illinois College of Law, University of Michigan Law School, University of North Carolina School of Law, University of Pennsylvania Law School, University of Southern California Gould School of Law, Wake Forest University School of Law

 Summer associate profile:

 Katten’s summer associate classes are comprised of a diverse group of individuals, who have demonstrated academic achievement, leadership experience and oncampus involvement.
 The firm seeks candidates who are motivated, entrepreneurial, and possess a high level of critical thinking and interpersonal skills.
 Katten looks for candidates who are reflective of our culture and values, which includes exhibiting professionalism, commitment to client service and team work.

 Summer program components: